 For the Graduate School:

 Complete the Application for Admission as instructed.
 The application and submission of accompanying materials (transcripts and letters of recommendation) must be completed prior to the audition date.
 NOTE: There is no separate application for Graduate Teaching Assistantships.
 Applicants wishing to be considered for a GTA should check the appropriate box on the Graduate School Admission Application and discuss their relevant experience in the Personal Statement.

 International applicants: The Test of English as a Foreign Language (TOEFL) is required of all applicants for admission to the Graduate School who are not citizens of the United States and whose native language is not English.
 A score of 550 (213 on the Computer-Based Test) or above is required for admission.
 The TOEFL requirement may be waived if the applicant has attended an American university on a full-time basis for a period of at least two academic years immediately preceding the anticipated entrance date.

 1) Email a current résumé to the Director of Choral Activities.

 2) Upload a 20-minute video of a recent rehearsal and performance to YouTube.
 Submission requirements:

 ✳The camera angle should show a full frontal view of the conductor.

 ✳The choral sound and comments from the conductor must be clearly audible.

-✳Label the DVD with your full name and the name of the ensemble.
-The DVD will not be returned.
+✳Label your video with your full name and the name of the ensemble.

 On-Campus Auditions: Candidates selected for an on-campus audition will be contacted by the Director of Choral Activities to schedule the audition and discuss repertoire to be conducted.
 Auditions are generally scheduled in early spring.
 The on-campus audition consists of conducting/rehearsing the Chamber Choir for 20-30 minutes, an interview with the Director of Choral Activities, and a solo vocal piece.